New Boiler Cost Guide

 Before you buy a new boiler, check whether you’re eligible for a grant towards the cost.
 The following schemes could provide you with cash towards your new boiler:

-- It’s always worth contacting your local authority or Home Improvement Agency (HIA) to see if you qualify for a boiler grant
+This guide about new boiler costs and boiler grants is a jumping off point from which you can discover what boiler grant assistance is available.
+It’s always worth contacting your local authority or Home Improvement Agency (HIA) to see if you qualify for a boiler grant when buying a new boiler.

 Newcastle upon Tyne